 Estey & Bomberger is committed to giving back to the community.
 We support sexual abuse survivors by fighting to change laws.
-Stephen Estey is on the statewide committee to expand the rights of survivors by extending the statute of limitations within which to file a civil complaint arising from sexual abuse.
+Steve Estey is on the statewide committee to expand the rights of survivors by extending the statute of limitations within which to file a civil complaint arising from sexual abuse.

 Many times, due to the psychological and emotional trauma suffered, survivors simply cannot cope with the stress of participating in an immediate civil case.
 By extending the statute of limitations to file a civil complaint, survivors have time to begin therapy.
 This allows them to begin the healing process.
 Survivors can start to come to terms with the effects of the sexual abuse before holding those who harmed them accountable.

-Stephen Estey also lectures at conferences across the country.
+Steve Estey also lectures at conferences across the country.
 He speaks about the importance of appropriate government-run background checks, inappropriate red flag behaviors, and what it means to be a mandated reporter.
 Estey & Bomberger also supports survivors of sexual abuse through training as well as charitable giving to nonprofit organizations which assist survivors: